mangecoeur/jupyter-chrome/README.md

+# THIS PROJECT IS GOING AWAY

+Chrome is killing 'native' apps it seems, and this one never worked particularly well ;) Consider this project unmaintined : you might prefer to look at [http://nteract.io/](http://nteract.io/)

 # Jupyter Viewer: A chrome app for interacting with Jupyter notebooks

 A simple chrome packaged app for interacting with the Jupyter server.
 Get rid of the distracting browser user interface to put notebooks front-and-centre.